 He added: "I'm dismayed the club does not accept women as members.
 I find that inexplicable in this day and age, I really do."

-The chief executive of Golf's governing body, Royal and Ancient, has defended the decision to hold The Open championship at Muirfield, a men-only golf club.
-Speaking to reporters he said:
+Peter Dawson, the chief executive of golf's governing body, Royal and Ancient, has defended the decision to hold tomorrow's Open Championship at a men-only club.

 Asked by ITV Sports Correspondent Natalie Pirks why racism was unacceptable within the sport but sexism was clearly acceptable, he said:

 "It is just a way of life that some of these people like, and realistically that is all it is."